Leaders are constantly looking for better ways to sell digitally. Phone calls. Video. Social selling. Automation. This list is endless.

-In the fast-paced context of inside selling, email offers some certainty for sellers.
+Yet, in the fast-paced, ever-changing context of inside selling, email offers some certainty.
 Almost every single B2B prospect will rely on email in some way.
 That’s not likely to change soon, especially as hybrid and remote working increases across the globe.
 In fact, around the world, THREE HUNDRED BILLION emails were sent each day last year.
-According to Statista, this figure jumps by about 15 billion each year.
+According to Statista, this figure jumps by about 15 billion annually.

 1. Keep it concise

-No matter how well-crafted and researched your 700 word sales email is, your prospect won’t read it thoroughly – if at all.
-A decision-maker’s inbox moves incredibly fast.
-Most of your prospects – especially in Fortune 500 businesses – will skim-read their inbox.
+No matter how well-crafted and researched your 700-word sales email is, your prospect won’t read it thoroughly — if at all.
+A decision maker’s inbox moves incredibly quickly.
+Most of your prospects, particularly in FT100 businesses and above, will skim-read.
 Even if the email is from a trusted sender.

-The point is, you need to prove the value of your products or service early, clearly, and in as few words as possible.
-Remember: you’re not sending a marketing email, it’s a sales email.
-It’s important to make that distinction.
-At Harte Hanks, we’ve found cold emails between 125 – 250 words to be most effective.
+Successful sales emails always prove the value of the product early and concisely.
+Remember: You’re not sending a marketing email; it’s a sales email.
+That distinction needs to be made.
+At Harte Hanks, we’ve found cold emails between 125 and 250 words to be the most effective.

-This doesn’t just apply to the B2B sales industry either.
-When was the last time you, as a consumer, read a whole B2C email?
-It just doesn’t happen, it’s expected human behavior.
-Plus, when you consider 81% of emails today are read on mobile devices, the value in keeping it short gets even clearer.
+This isn’t specifically a B2B sales industry insight, either.
+When was the last time you, as a consumer, read the entirety of a B2C email?
+It just doesn’t happen.
+This is expected human behavior.
+Plus, when you consider that 81% of emails are now read on a mobile device, the value of being concise becomes even clearer.
 Your prospects will thank you when you prove the value faster.

 Key points: